open-ephys/open-ephys-python-tools/README.md

 ### control

-First, launch an instance of Open Ephys, and make sure a [Network Events](https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Network-Events.html) module is in the signal chain.
+First, launch an instance of Open Ephys, and make sure a [Network Events](https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Network-Events.html) plugin is in the signal chain.

 Then, from your Python process: